Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 You can follow these steps to dismiss the alert.

-1. Once the pipeline eShoponWeb has been completed, go to the Azure DevOps Advanced Security dashboard and click on Secrets.
+1. Once the pipeline eShoponWeb has been completed,from the left navigation pane under **Repos**, go to the Azure DevOps **Advanced Security** dashboard and click on Secrets.

 1. Click on the following item, Microsoft Storage account... to see the exposed secret and how we easily dismiss the alert.